Choosing Your Zills

 Pressed Brass Sheet Zills

 These zills are stamped or pressed out of thin sheets of brass.
-They don't produce much of a ring because the material is so thin, and they are easily damaged and bent, but they are lighter which may make it easier for beginners to learn belly dance zills.
-You may want to have a set of these zills on hand for quieter, slow dances where just a hint of rhythmic accent is required.
+They don't produce much of a ring because the material is so thin, and they are easily damaged and bent.
+They are lightweight which is easier for a beginner, but the single hole makes them harder to handle.
 2 to 2 2/2" in diameter.

 Won't play?